Book Suggestions

 I would suggest you all check out the following posts as I referred to books suggested in these posts,

-I mostly used books for the reference to get a better insight into a topic I was struggling with.
-But some books can be followed as textbooks like Griffiths(both Electrodynamics and Quantum Mechanics), Zemansky for Thermodynamics, etc. The same thing goes for some lectures like Quantum Physics-I, II and III(8-04, 8-05 and 8-06) on MIT-OCW, V Balakrishnan’s Classical Mechanics, etc. which can be followed totally.
+I mostly used books for reference to get a better insight into a topic I was struggling with.
+But some books can be followed as textbooks like Griffiths(both Electrodynamics and Quantum Mechanics), Zemansky for Thermodynamics, etc. The same thing goes for some lectures like Quantum Physics-I, II, and III(8-04, 8-05, and 8-06) on MIT-OCW, V Balakrishnan’s Classical Mechanics, etc. which can be followed totally.

 How to Prepare